JannekGundlach/PROVER-M/README.md

 ### Prerequisites
 For executing the PROVER.exe on a Windows system no necessary packages or programs are needed.

+### Source Code
- Additionally, the scr-directory includes the following files, if you want to adapt or change the source code:
+If a user wants to adapt or change the source code, the scr-directory includes the following files:
 - *PROVER_M.mlapp*
-	- A MATLAB App that starts the graphical user interface (GUI), for input parameters, simulation start and live feed.
+	- A MATLAB App that starts the GUI, which may be used for selecting input parameters, starting simulations and accessing the live feed.
 - *prover_m_main.m*
 	- Main program code, where the bookkeeping of the cloud and ambient parameters occurs.
 - *prover_m_rk4.m*
-	- Parameter gradients are approximated utilizing the Runge-Kutta 4th order method in this numerical solver function.
+	- This numerical solver function utilizes the Runge-Kutta 4th order method to approximate parameter gradients
 - *prover_m_phase1.m*
-	- The addressed variables in the phase of convective descent are calculated using the conservation equations.
+	- In this function the addressed variables in the phase of convective descent are calculated using the conservation equations.
 - *prover_m_phase2.m*
-	- The addressed variables in the phase of dynamic collapse are calculated using the energy concept equations.
+	- In this function the addressed variables in the phase of dynamic collapse are calculated using the energy concept equations.

 For running the source code files, an installed and licened version of MATLAB by Mathworks is needed.